 Legendary Hawaiian police officer Chang Apana never carried a gun, but managed to be quite the Badass anyway.

 Roger Moore doesn't like handling firearms.
+When he was 14, his brother accidentally shot him in the leg.
 In his James Bond films, he used a stunt double most of the time Bond used a gun.